hamiha/stress_test/readme.md

 - pip csv
 - pip psycopg2

-> You can simply install pip packages if missing any with command 'pip install name_of_the_library'
+> You can simply install pip packages if missing any with command 'pip install name_of_the_package'

 ## Run test
 ```